 Noise threshold – The desired noise level in the image.
 If this is 0.0, the entire image is sampled uniformly until either the Max. subdivs value is reached or the Render time limit is reached.

 Max. render time (min) – The maximum render time in minutes.
-This is the render time for the final pixels only; it does not include any GI prepasses like light cache, irradiance map etc. The default value of 0.0 means that the render is not limited in time.
+When this number of minutes is reached, the renderer stops.
+This is the render time for the whole frame; it includes any GI prepasses like light cache, irradiance map, etc. If this is 0.0, the render is not limited in time.

 Ray bundle size – Useful for distributed rendering to control the size of the chunk of work that is handed to each machine.
 When using distributed rendering, higher values may help to utilize CPUs on the render servers better.

 Example: Stages of Rendering with the Progressive Sampler